balenaltd/handbook/Support.md

 >Once a year our [remote team gets together](https://resin.io/blog/how-we-run-a-remote-team/) to improve our systems and processes, all in the name of resin.
 We are focusing our extremely limited support time on mission-critical issues for paid customers.

->Since we have such limited availability, we're asking all users to rely our [community forums](talk.resin.io) for non-critical issues.
+>Since we have such limited availability, we're asking all users to rely on our [community forums](talk.resin.io) for non-critical issues.
 Don't worry, we'll be in forums with you and the rest of the community to help answer questions well!

 >We've looked at your issue, and from what we can tell, it does not appear to be mission critical.
 Please check out the [community forums](talk.resin.io) for an answer or ask about it there.
 If it's not time sensitive, we can look at it after November 14. **If this is a critical issue, please respond and tell us as much as you can about it, so we can quickly and efficiently help you.**